Volue-Public/energy-mesh-python/docs/source/mesh_modelling.rst

 Model
 **********

-Based on the Mesh model definition, customers can build a **model** of their infrastructure by creating instances matching their specific assets.
+Based on the Mesh :ref:`model definition <mesh_model_definition>`, customers can build a **model** of their infrastructure by creating instances matching their specific assets.
 For example water courses named 'Driva', 'Lundesokna', reservoirs named 'Innerdalsvannet', 'Storfossdammen' and so on.
 The resulting **model** is a tree where all the nodes are Mesh objects from the Mesh model that represent customer's physical assets.

 .. image:: images/physical_hydropower_object_structure.png
    :width: 400